Fedez’s surgeon: “The pancreas surgery was complex, if the lymph nodes were not affected the disease is less aggressive”

 “In fact, not all of the pancreas has been removed, but only the part relating to the head.
 Although several organs and bowels have been eliminated, the continuity between the various tubes of the digestive system is rebuilt.
 It is certain that you can live well as Federico demonstrates as a splendid testimonial.
 It is one of the most complex operations, which is why centers and highly experienced surgeons are needed ».

-At 90% everything is fine: what are the expectations for patients with this diagnosis?
+90% is fine: what are the expectations for patients with this diagnosis?
 What is the procedure of controls or therapies to be expected?

 «Once again I do not go into the specific merits of the individual patient.
 Life expectancy depends on numerous factors.
 In general, neuroendocrine tumors can have an excellent prognosis which often corresponds to recovery ».